-U.S. National Interested PPersons arties who have directly and materially affected interests and who have been or will be adversely affected by any action or inaction of the AIC with regard to the assignment of secretariats or the ExSC with regard to the accreditation of U.S. TAGs have the right to appeal.
+U.S. National Interested Parties who have been or will be adversely affected by any action or inaction of the AIC with regard to the assignment of secretariats or the ExSC with regard to the accreditation of U.S. TAGs have the right to appeal.
 The burden of proof to show adverse effect shall be on the appellant.
 Appeals of actions shall be made within fifteen (15) working days of the announcement of the action; appeals of inactions may be made at any time